jouwdan/tutors-final-project/README.md

 ### Tutors Reader Lib

 The `tutors-reader-lib` package is where a lot of the 'heavy lifting' is done in downloading the course from the remote service & building up, within the browser, an in-memory model of the course.
 There is course, lab & topic models, services for analytics, authentication, course, metrics & presence, a stores for the course & some types for authentication, icons, lo (learning objects), metrics & stores.

+### Tutors UI

+The `tutors-ui` package is the design system for the Tutors project.
+It is built on top of Skeleton, a UI library built specifically for SvelteKit.
+Skeleton is based on TailwindCSS, and provides a lot of components, utilities & stores which we use to build out the Tutors Course Reader.
+It also provides a lot of flexibility in terms of how the application is structured, allowing for a lot of customisation.

 ## State of the Art